someone1/gcp-jwt-go/README.md

     }
     config.EnableCache = true // Enable certificates cache

-    // To Verify (if we called OverrideRS256WithIAMJWT() or OverrideRS256WithIAMBlob())
-    token, err := jwt.Parse(tokenString, gcpjwt.VerfiyKeyfunc(context.Background(), config))
+    // To Verify (if we called Override() for our method type prior) token, err := jwt.Parse(tokenString, gcpjwt.VerfiyKeyfunc(context.Background(), config))

-    // If we DID NOT call a OverrideRS256 function
+    // If we DID NOT call the Override() function
     // This is basically copying the https://github.com/dgrijalva/jwt-go/blob/master/parser.go#L23 ParseWithClaims function here but forcing our own method vs getting one based on the Alg field
     // Or Try and parse, Ignore the result and try with the proper method: token, _ := jwt.Parse(tokenString, func(token *jwt.Token) (interface{}, error) {